A Cycle Walk for Sampling Measures on Spanning Forests for Redistricting

 \subsubsection{The Single-Node-Flip Walk}

-The single-node-flip walk Markov chain on partitions evolves by randomly choosing two adjacent districts and a vertex on the boundary between them according to some probability distribution.
-One then changes the vertex from its current district to the other district that was chosen.
-There are many ways to choose the pair of adjacent districts and the vertex to be switched.
-For example, one can first choose a pair of districts according to some rule (for example uniformly at random over all adjacent pairs), then choose one edge along the boundary between the two districts, and finally choose one of the edge's vertices to switch.
-If the current plan is given by $\xi$, then the proceeding procedure defines a Markov Chain whose transition probabilities $Q(\xi,\xi')$ give the probability of moving from $\xi$ to $\xi'$ in one step of the chain.
-As described, along with mild assumptions on the graph $G$, the above the Single-Node-Flip Walk poses a unique stationary measure $\mu_{\text{SNF}}$ and if $\xi_{n+1}$ is distributed according to the distribution $Q(\xi_n,\ccdot)$ then the distribution of $\xi_{n}$ converges to $\mu_{\text{SNF}}$ as $n \rightarrow \infty$.
-However, for a general planar graph $G$ and score function $J$, this measure $\mu_{\text{SNF}}$ will not be our desired target measure $\pi$.
-This can be rectified by the very general procedure of Metropolis-Hastings.
+The single-node-flip Markov chain on partitions evolves by randomly selecting two adjacent districts and a boundary vertex between them according to a specified probability distribution.
+The selected vertex is then reassigned from its current district to the other chosen district.
+There are many ways to select the pair of adjacent districts and the vertex to be reassigned.
+For example, one may first choose a pair of adjacent districts according to some rule (e.g., uniformly at random over all adjacent pairs), then select an edge along their shared boundary, and finally choose one of the endpoints of that edge to reassign.
+If the current plan is $\xi$, this procedure defines a Markov chain with transition probabilities $Q(\xi,\xi')$, representing the probability of moving from $\xi$ to $\xi'$ in one step.
+Under mild assumptions on the graph $G$, the single-node-flip walk has a unique stationary distribution $\pi_{\mathrm{SNF}}$, and if $\xi_{n+1}$ is drawn from $Q(\xi_n,\cdot)$, then the distribution of $\xi_n$ converges to $\pi_{\mathrm{SNF}}$ as $n \to \infty$.
+However, for a general planar graph $G$ and score function $J$, this stationary distribution $\pi_{\mathrm{SNF}}$ does not coincide with the desired target distribution $\pi$.
+This discrepancy can be addressed using the Metropolis--Hastings procedure.